Isomonodromic deformation: Hilbert's twenty-first problem

 are regarded as being equivalent for any holomorphic gauge transformation g(x).
 (It is thus most natural to regard a Fuchsian system geometrically, as a connection with simple poles on a trivial rank n vector bundle over the Riemann sphere).

-For generic monodromy data, the answer to Hilbert's twenty-first problem is 'yes' - as was first proved by Josip Plemelj.
-However, Plemelj neglected certain degenerate cases, and it was shown in 1989 by Andrei Bolibrukh that there are cases when the answer is 'no'.
+For generic monodromy data, the answer to Hilbert's twenty-first problem is 'yes'.
+The first proof was given by Josip Plemelj.
+However, the proof only holds for generic data, and it was shown in 1989 by Andrei Bolibrukh that there are certain 'degenerate' cases when the answer is 'no'.
 Here, the generic case is focused upon entirely.

 Schlesinger's equations

-There are (generically) many Fuchsian systems with the same monodromy data.
+There are generically many Fuchsian systems with the same monodromy data.
 Thus, given any such Fuchsian system with specified monodromy data, isomonodromic deformations can be performed of it.
-On therefore is led to study families of Fuchsian systems, and allow the matrices Ai to depend on the positions of the poles.
+One therefore is led to study families of Fuchsian systems, where the matrices Ai depend on the positions of the poles.

-In 1912 (following earlier incorrect attempts) Ludwig Schlesinger proved that in general, the deformations which preserve the monodromy data of a (generic) Fuchsian system are governed by the integrable holonomic system of partial differential equations which now bear his name:
+In 1912 Ludwig Schlesinger proved that in general, the deformations which preserve the monodromy data of a generic Fuchsian system are governed by the integrable holonomic system of partial differential equations which now bear his name: